ShifaYahya/ShifaYahya/README.md

 # 💫 About Me:
--computer science student<br>-Transforming caffeine into code, one commit at a time! ☕💻 #CodeFuel<br>-looking for coop and training oppurunities
+-computer science student<br>-Transforming caffeine into code, one commit at a time! ☕💻 #CodeFuel<br>-looking for coop and training oppurunities<br>-Currently Learning: Python, Java, AWS, Linux

 ## 🌐 Socials: